ColbyPrescott/KOWGUI/README.md

 Using `delete` on an already rooted node can potentially throw a wrench into frame processing.
 To safely delete a node that has already been rooted, call its `ScheduleDeletion()` function.

+## Contributing

+Currently, KOWGUI is a passion project that I enjoy working on by myself.
+I am also unsure how contributions in GitHub work.
+If you think of a feature or change you'd like, create a new issue and, so long as it's reasonable, I will do my best to implement it.
+Feel free to modify the source code for your own projects and fork this repository, but I can not guarantee that I will add any of your own changes.

+This status is not permanent.
+It may change as I become busy with different projects, lose interest, or perhaps when I graduate from high school and lose access to the VEX V5 Robot Brain needed to continue development.
+For now, however, I enjoy being a solo developer!